The Traveling Wilburys Collection: Charts

 Though the original issues enjoyed success, this re-release reached even greater heights, quickly topping the UK Albums Chart, the Australian ARIA Charts, Ireland's Albums Chart, New Zealand's Albums Chart, Apple's iTunes, and Amazon's pre-order and sales list.
 In the United States, the set debuted and peaked at number 9 on Billboard's Billboard 200 album chart, beating the record held by Nirvana's With the Lights Out for the highest debut of a box set, although Nirvana's sold more copies (119,000).
 It remained on the Billboard 200 for 13 weeks.
 The album also set the biggest first week UK sales for a box set.
-Over 1,827,000 copies have been sold worldwide to date, equating to over 5.8 million discs total.
+Over 1,827,000 copies have been sold worldwide to date.